 Historically, why so many people have come to support the Tent of Nations is no surprise.
 Back in 2006, the Nassar family story that was heard by Mark and the others was a story of persistence and creative acts of non-violent resistance.
 The persistence was shown in the fact that the Nassars refused to leave their family’s farm and also refused to be enemies with their neighbors.
 The creativity came in the pursuit of their dream, overcoming all obstacles put in their way and establishing a place where people of all faiths and backgrounds could come together to work for peace and demonstrate against the occupation in a non-violent way.

-One of the things we have been able to do over time in order to fulfill our mission is to sponsor tours for Daoud in the U.S. Over the last seven years (2007-2014), Daoud has traveled to the US on 20 occasions (on two other occasions, emergencies on the land kept him from making the trip).
+One of the things we have been able to do over time in order to fulfill our mission is to sponsor tours for Daoud in the US.
+From 2007-2017, Daoud has traveled to the US on 20 occasions (on two other occasions, emergencies on the land kept him from making the trip).
 On one of these trips, he was accompanied by his wife, Jihan Nassar, and their three children.
 He was also able to bring each of his two teenage daughters on separate tours who spoke with the younger generation and shared their gifts of music and passion for their story.
 On a recent trip, Jihan was able to travel with him and tell her own story at a Tree of Life Conference in Cape Cod.
-Daoud has shared his story with people in a wide variety of venues and has spoken at nearly 400 sites (including churches, synagogues, mosques, seminaries, peace and justice groups, private homes, high schools/universities/colleges and at 18 conferences) in over 50 cities and towns.
+Daoud has shared his story with people in a wide variety of venues and has spoken at nearly 400 sites (including churches, synagogues, mosques, seminaries, peace and justice groups, private homes, high schools/universities/colleges and at conferences) in over 60 cities and towns.
 His message is always filled with his family story, his faith journey and the dream of peace with justice throughout the entire region.
 You can see a listing of all his past tours here – upcoming tour here and can read about how you can engage Daoud in your area as a guest speaker.
 Please check this page for more information: https://fotonna.org/planning-a-tour/

 We have also raised funds through donations, both large and small, enabling FOTONNA to assist the Nassar family with fulfilling Bishara Nassar’s (Daoud’s father) dream of a place where people could come and work together for greater understanding.
 You can read about what these funds have enabled the Nassars to do on our Donation page, and you can become a part of this movement through your own donation of dollars and/or time.